-What is a Sacroiliac Injection (SI)?
+What is a Sacroiliac (SI) Injection?

 A sacroiliac joint (SI joint) injection is an injection in the joint attaching the lower portion of the spine (sacrum) to the pelvis (iliac bone).

 The SI joints are two large but narrow joints in the pelvic bones that can become irritated and inflamed for many reasons.
-The pain can interfere with playing sport, walking, climbing stairs or other activities.
+The pain can interfere with playing sports, walking, climbing stairs or other activities.

 Purpose of Sacroiliac Injections

 Irritation or inflammation of the sacroiliac joint can cause pain.
 It may also limit daily functions such as walking, turning in bed, playing sports or other activities.
 If the pain does not improve with treatments such as heat / cold, or rest, we may choose to inject a medication into the painful joint.
-The medications frequently used are a local anesthetic (such as lidocaine) and a steroid (such as cortisone) which is a strong anti-inflammatory medication.
+The medications frequently used are a local anesthetic (such as lidocaine) and a steroid (such as cortisone), which is a strong anti-inflammatory medication.

 Sacroiliac Injections Procedure